History

 January 17

-- Ryan Hurd makes his headline debut to a sold out crowd after releasing his second EP “To aT” earlier in January.
+- Ryan Hurd makes his headline debut to a sold-out crowd after releasing his second EP “To aT” earlier in January.

 January 28

-- Finneas performs a sold out show to a crowd of exuberant fans, playing songs from his solo work and teasing fans with news about his sister Billie Eilish’s new music.
+- Finneas performs a sold-out show to a crowd of exuberant fans, playing songs from his solo work and teasing fans with news about his sister Billie Eilish’s new music.

 February 9

-- John Prine saluted by the Americana Music Foundation for his pioneering role in country music, featuring performances by Dwight Yoakam, Jody Prine, Bettye LaVette, Margo Price, Bob Weir, Mary Gauthier, the Milk Carton Kids, Ashley McBryde, the Wood Brothers, Anderson East, Cedric Burnside, Maria Muldaur, the Punch Brothers, Iron & Wine, and Boz Scaggs, Joe Henry, John Paul White, Ian Noe, Billy Raffoul, Logan Ledger, Caitlin Cainty, and Willie Watson.
+- John Prine was saluted by the Americana Music Foundation for his pioneering role in country music, featuring performances by Dwight Yoakam, Jody Prine, Bettye LaVette, Margo Price, Bob Weir, Mary Gauthier, the Milk Carton Kids, Ashley McBryde, the Wood Brothers, Anderson East, Cedric Burnside, Maria Muldaur, the Punch Brothers, Iron & Wine, and Boz Scaggs, Joe Henry, John Paul White, Ian Noe, Billy Raffoul, Logan Ledger, Caitlin Cainty, and Willie Watson.

 February 19-20

-- Lukas Nelson & Promise of the Real perform two sold out shows featuring guest appearances by Jimmy Buffet and Lucius.
+- Lukas Nelson & Promise of the Real perform two sold-out shows featuring guest appearances by Jimmy Buffet and Lucius.

 February 22-24

-- Billy Bragg returns to the Troubadour for a three night sold out run, playing a career spanning set the first night, songs from his first three albums the second night, and songs from his next three albums the third night.
+- Billy Bragg returns to the Troubadour for a three-night sold-out run, playing a career-spanning set the first night, songs from his first three albums the second night, and songs from his next three albums the third night.

 March 5